dotnet/linker/src/ILLink.Tasks/README.md

   kept in their entirety, and analyzed for dependencies.
 If `false`, only the app dll's entry point is rooted.

-- `LinkerRootAssemblies` - The set of assemblies to root.
+- `TrimmerRootAssemblies` - The set of assemblies to root.
 The default depends on the value of `RootAllApplicationAssemblies`.
 Additional assemblies can be rooted by adding them to this ItemGroup.

-- `LinkerRootDescriptors` - The set of [xml descriptors](../linker#syntax-of-xml-descriptor)
+- `TrimmerRootDescriptors` - The set of [xml descriptors](../linker#syntax-of-xml-descriptor)
   specifying additional roots within assemblies.
 The default is to include a generated descriptor that roots everything in the application assembly if `RootAllApplicationAssemblies` is